Madd Fari Rules in Tajweed: Extended Elongation Guide

 How long should I hold Madd Fari vowels?

-Madd Fari requires 4-6 counts duration.
-Use a metronome set to 60 BPM and count "one-two-three-four" or "one-two-three-four-five-six" while holding each vowel.
-This timing is significantly longer than Madd Asli's 2 counts and requires conscious effort to maintain proper extended duration.
+Madd Fari usually requires 4–6 counts.
+Use a simple metronome or phone app set to 60 BPM and count "one-two-three-four" or "one-two-three-four-five-six" while holding each vowel.
+This timing is clearly longer than Madd Asli's 2 counts and needs conscious effort at the beginning until it becomes natural.

 What triggers Madd Fari?